Use OpenClaw in DSW

 Training scenarios

-The core value of using DSW with OpenClaw in GPU training scenarios is as follows:
+The core value of an OpenClaw-equipped DSW instance in GPU training workflows includes:

-• Proactive monitoring: You do not need to constantly monitor your tasks.
-OpenClaw can proactively detect issues and notify you.
+• Proactive monitoring: Eliminates the need for constant supervision.
+OpenClaw can actively detect problems and notify you.

-• Intelligent Memory: Automatically organizes experiment records so that you can query historical data at any time.
+• Intelligent memory: It automatically organizes experiment records, so you can query historical data at any time.

-You can query the status at any time on DingTalk or the web page.
+You can ask about status anytime in DingTalk or the web interface.

-How is the GPU utilization of the training task I just executed?
+What's the GPU utilization of the training task I just ran?

-• User pain point: When running long-duration training tasks, such as LLM fine-tuning, on DSW, training can fail overnight without the user's knowledge.
-This results in idle GPUs that waste resources, and users may only realize the failure the next morning.
+• User pain point: When running long training tasks (like LLM fine-tuning) on DSW, a job might fail in the middle of the night without the user's knowledge.
+The GPU sits idle, wasting money, and the user only discovers the failure the next morning.

-• Solution: You can use OpenClaw to regularly check the status of the GPU or other required metrics.
-If an anomaly is detected, OpenClaw sends an alert through DingTalk.
-You can configure scheduled tasks from the command line or issue instructions through chat.
+• Solution: Use OpenClaw to periodically check the GPU status (or other relevant metrics).
+If it detects an anomaly, it sends a DingTalk alert.
+You can configure scheduled tasks via the command line or issue instructions through chat.

 openclaw cron add \